Failure is not an option: Traditional Maintenance is also not an option

 - Quantify degradations, its effects and its duration in probabilistic terms.

-- Improve design of energy flows to slow down degradation to desirable levels.
+- Improve structure that facilitates energy flows to slow down degradation to desirable levels.

 3 Steps in Reliability Improvement: